andrewdempsey2018/Indie-Games-Flaunt/README.md

 Image 1.
 Early design

-A Bootstrap template was select, titled "Heroic Features".
-It appears to have much of the intended layout goals already implemented out of the box such as the nav bar and standout, easy to read text.
+A Bootstrap template was selected, titled "Heroic Features".
+It appears to have much of the intended layout goals already implemented out of the box such as the nav bar, bold text and responsiveness.

 ![](img/readme_img/heroic_features.png)